ppprs/the_rules/rules.md

 **CENTRAL DIVISION**

-*   Maker Faire Kansas City, KC Saturday & Sunday Date TBA
+*   Maker Faire Kansas City, KC Saturday & Sunday June 28th & 29th, 2014

     First round of the central division series  Expect the track to be tight, slow corners followed by mid-length straits.
 The cars with the best handling will show great promise here.